justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 ## How

 In another blog post I might describe how the conversion utility works.
-It is written in Clojure and it uses [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything).
+It is written in Clojure and it uses [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything) (which is built upon [Apache Jena](https://jena.apache.org/)).
 I expect to push it to Github soon.

 ## Closing Thoughts